oxfordmmm/catsup/README.md

 ## Alternative configurations

 catsup can be run as a command-line program to support automated deployments.
-Please see README.md.old for more information on how to set it up.
+Please see README.md.old for generic information and user_guide.md for specific setup instructions.